alxbl/segfault-2012/public/articles/en/hipster-in-japan-a-trip-to-osaka.md

 long, we finally caught up to each other and grabbed a quick dinner/lunch at a delicious Korean restaurant.

-Once the sun was done setting, we headed to our main reason for coming to Osaka:
-The German Christmas Market.
+Once the sun had set, we headed to our main reason for coming to Osaka: The German Christmas Market.
 A nice amalgam of food stands, illuminations and activities awaited us.
 The usual *Oktoberfest* beer and sausage stands were, of course, present as well.
 I say usual because this is the third time I see Oktoberfest in Japan in 2013.
 The Japanese people are well-known for their